padro89/snakemake-workflow-cnag/README.md

 - `setup`: A branch where I created the conda environment and tested the script.
 - `deseq2-script`: A branch where I try to implement the deseq2.R script in Snakemake.
 - `deseq2-version`: A branch where I will update the DESeq2 version in the script.
+- `deseq2-modular`: A branch where I try to modularize the DESeq2 script.
+- `pathway_analysis`: A branch where I will try to create a pathway analysis.

 ## What I'd like to do